Mara Yamauchi: Beijing Olympics and London Marathons

 At the 2008 Summer Olympics in Beijing, Yamauchi equalled the best performance by a British woman in the marathon by finishing sixth in a time of 2 hrs 27 mins 29 secs.

-In 2009, she came second in the London Marathon setting a personal best time of 2:23:12 after earlier setting a half marathon personal best when winning the Marugame Half Marathon (68 m 29 secs).
-She suffered a foot injury after this and was eventually forced to withdraw from the 2009 World Championships in Athletics in September, missing out on a medal chance in the marathon race.
+In 2009, she came second in the London Marathon, setting a personal-best time of 2:23:12, after earlier setting a half-marathon personal best when winning the Marugame Half Marathon (68 m 29 secs).
+She suffered a foot injury after this, and she eventually was forced to withdraw from the 2009 World Championships in Athletics in September, missing out on a medal chance in the marathon race.
 Having fully recovered, she scored a prominent win at the 2010 New York City Half Marathon, seeing off competition from Deena Kastor to cross the finish line in 1:09:25 – an 18-second improvement on the course record.

-At the 2010 London Marathon she finished in tenth position with a time of 2:26:16, after an arduous six-day journey to London due to the problems with air transport in the wake of a volcanic eruption in Iceland.
-She decided to miss the 2010 European Athletics Championships to focus on getting a qualifying time for the 2012 London Olympics instead.
+At the 2010 London Marathon, she finished in tenth position, with a time of 2:26:16, after an arduous six-day journey to London due to the problems with air transport in the wake of a volcanic eruption in Iceland.
+She decided to skip the 2010 European Athletics Championships to focus on getting a qualifying time for the 2012 London Olympics instead.

 Injuries ruled her out of competition from the end of 2010 to September 2011.
-She made her return at the Grand 10 Berlin race in September and was unchallenged, winning in a course record time of 32:19 minutes.
-This served as preparation for November's Yokohama Women's Marathon, where she went on to take third place in a time of 2:27:24 hours, improving her chances of Olympic selection.
+She made her return at the Grand 10 Berlin race in September and was unchallenged, winning in a course-record time of 32:19.
+This served as preparation for November's Yokohama Women's Marathon, where she went on to take third place in a time of 2:27:24, improving her chances of Olympic selection.

-In late 2011, Yamauchi, along with Paula Radcliffe and Scott Overall were named as the first 3 athletes to be selected to represent Great Britain at the 2012 Olympics in London.
+In late 2011, Yamauchi, along with Paula Radcliffe and Scott Overall, were named as the first three athletes to be selected to represent Great Britain at the 2012 Olympics in London.
 Yamauchi was set to compete with Radcliffe in the Women's Marathon event.

-However a foot injury forced Radcliffe to withdraw and Yamauchi failed to complete the race, dropping out after six miles with a bruised heel.
+However a foot injury forced Radcliffe to withdraw, and Yamauchi failed to complete the race, dropping out after six miles with a bruised heel.

-Yamauchi retired from competitive athletics in January 2013, aged 39.
+Yamauchi retired from competitive athletics in January 2013, aged 39, having been the British marathon champion on four occasions.

 Campaign work

-In January 2022, Yamauchi joined the Advisory Board of Sex Matters, a UK-based not-for-profit organisation that campaigns for laws, policies and practices to be clear about sex.
-In June 2022, Yamauchi contributed an opinion article for The Guardian newspaper arguing for the exclusion of trans women from female sport, citing concerns over fairness.
+In January 2022, Yamauchi joined the Advisory Board of Sex Matters, a UK-based not-for-profit organisation that campaigns "to promote clarity about sex in law, policy and language in order to protect everybody's rights".
+In June 2022, Yamauchi contributed an opinion article for The Guardian newspaper arguing for the exclusion of trans women from women's sport, citing concerns over fairness.
 Yamauchi has also written pieces for Athletics Weekly on this topic.